strimzi/strimzi-kafka-operator/api-conversion/README.md

 The input YAML file is specified using the `--file` option.

 The converted YAML will be by default printed to standard output.
-You can use the additional options `--in-place` to write the converted YAML into the original source file.
+You can use the `--in-place` option to write the converted YAML into the original source file.
-You can also specify another output file using the `--output` option.
+Alternatively, you can create a new YAML file for the conversion using the `--output` option.

 Following example commands show how the tool can be used: